-The village of Cedar Key is located on a collection of small barrier islands connected by bridges.
+The village is located on a collection of small barrier islands connected by bridges.
 Its main commercial industry is Clam Farming and it is Florida’s largest center of commercially raised clams.
 It also has a very hospitable beach resort community that is more laid-back and has far less commercial glitz than you’d find in Destin or Panama City Beach.
 There’s no high-rise resort buildings or huge apartment complexes.
 There are a few medium-size ocean-side condos and hotels, but a good deal of the lodging for visitors is provided in quaint cottages and mom & pop style motels.

 Things to Do and See in Cedar Keys

-Most of the bars, restaurants, and boutiques are located along Dock Street which runs down the center of a narrow hook-shaped peninsula that juts out into the Gulf and Suwannee Sound.
+Most of the bars, restaurants, and boutiques are located along Dock Street which runs down the center of a narrow hook-shaped peninsula that juts out into the Gulf and Suwanee Sound.
 The buildings on the Gulf side of the street are built on stilts and actually sit out in the water.

-Other Cedar Keys RV Parks & Campgrounds
+Cedar Keys RV Parks & Campgrounds

 Another RV or camping option is about 30 miles away: Manatee Springs State Park.
 The state park offers very nice RV sites, good spacing, nice shading, 8 miles of hiking trails, kayaking, biking, and swimming/snorkeling in the spring pool.
 And the rates are quite a bit less than the private parks nearer to town.
 Another feature of Manatee State Park that attracted our interest was the fact that the Chiefland Golf Course was only about a mile from the park.
 We found it a nicely, maintained 18 hole golf course, with a friendly staff, and modestly priced green fees.
 It is also a very walkable course.